-Compensation for non-financial loss is capped at \$5,000.
+Compensation for non-financial loss is capped at \$5,000 (as increased by indexation).

 We take a conservative approach to awarding compensation for non-financial loss.
 We may decide a non-financial remedy, such as a letter of apology, should be provided rather than compensation.
 In a privacy complaint, nonfinancial loss compensation is, however, possible if the Complainant's feelings have been injured or the Complainant has suffered humiliation.
-For other nonSuperannuation Complaints, non-financial loss compensation is only provided where the Complainant has suffered from an unusual amount of physical inconvenience or stress, or the Financial Firm's conduct has meant that the time taken to resolve the situation has been unusually excessive.
+For other non-Superannuation Complaints, non-financial loss compensation is only provided where the Complainant has suffered from an unusual amount of physical inconvenience or stress, or the Financial Firm's conduct has meant that the time taken to resolve the situation has been unusually excessive.